UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** Okay, cool.
 Well, yeah, it's not going to be there at launch, everybody.
 But you can expect it, probably.

 **Algy:** Another thing that I also have, I think I've talked to you guys about being interested in, is something that OpenSea used to do is allow people to make private sales with no fee.

 They took it away; when they took it away, what ended up happening was that people started using these alternate sites to trade on.

 In my opinion, it is best to allow people to make private sales on our website for no fees.
-What ended up happening to OpenSea is they ended up having to shut down many board apes and expensive NFTs that they had just kept trading and allowed the private sales to go on these NFTs that would not have got turned off, would have probably overall made they don't have a DAO.
-But let's say for us as a DAO, it would generate more revenue to the DAO than forcing people to go on another website and potentially having to deal with them getting scammed.
+What ended up happening to OpenSea is they shut down many Bored Apes and expensive NFTs that had kept trading through private sales— they lost the power to turn them off with private sales.

+Let's say for us as a DAO, it would generate more revenue to the DAO than forcing people to go on another website and potentially having to deal with them getting scammed.
 I don't know.
 I've said that, in my opinion, just from my experience, I think OpenSea backfired on them a lot because a lot less people are able to, not a lot less people, but a lot of NFTs have gotten turned off.

 That would have generated the protocol more money, and it just created problems for people.
 So, yeah, in my opinion, we also should have a situation where people can make private sales for zero fees because, I mean, private sales don't happen that often.
 And if they are going to happen, they're going to happen.
-There's not a way around it.
+There's no way around it.
 So it might as well just make a safe experience for people to get that done so that we don't have to deal with somebody stealing their NFT.

 **Troy:** I agree.
-I agree 100% of that just because having stuff like that, I mean, that just plays into our whole ethos.
-Right?
+I agree 100% that we should have stuff like that, I mean, that just plays into our whole ethos.
 We don't take fees on the auctions.
 That just makes total sense.

 **Algy:** Yeah.
 Nice.
 I'm glad we are on the same page on that.